Change management ITSM defined

 - Very low – These risks have minimal impact if any.

 A solid change management process is required for any organization looking to safeguard their systems, people, and processes from unexpected disruptions.
-Customers and clients expect systems to be available almost 24/7 365 days so having a process for your organization to follow is the best insurance policy to guarding against avoidable mistakes or errors when maintaining or upgrading existing platforms.
+Customers and clients expect systems to be available almost 24/7 365 days so having a process for your organization to follow is the best insurance policy to guard against avoidable mistakes or errors when maintaining or upgrading existing platforms.